About Relevance Generative Answering (RGA)

 Create the prompt

-A prompt is essentially a task that the GPT LLM interprets to generate text.
-The RGA model uses prompt engineering and grounding to construct a prompt that includes detailed instructions, the query, and the most relevant passages.
+A prompt is essentially a task that a generative LLM interprets to generate text.
+The RGA model uses prompt engineering and grounding to construct a prompt that includes detailed instructions, the query, and the most relevant chunks of text.

-By grounding the prompt and confining the GPT LLM to just the most relevant passages from your enterprise’s secured content, RGA ensures that the answer that’s generated is relevant and respects your enterprise’s content permissions.
+By grounding the prompt and confining the generative LLM to just the most relevant chunks from your indexed content, RGA ensures that the answer that’s generated is relevant and respects your enterprise content permissions.

-The RGA model sends the prompt to the GPT LLM that will generate the answer.
+The RGA model sends the prompt to the generative LLM that will use the prompt to generate the answer.

 Generate the answer

-The GPT LLM receives the prompt that was created by the RGA model and generates the text based only on the passages that are in the prompt.
+The GPT LLM receives the prompt that was created by the RGA model and generates the text based only on the chunks that are in the prompt.

-By controlling both the prompt and the answer, RGA greatly reduces the chances of AI hallucinations, which is when an LLM generates text that’s nonsensical or inaccurate.
+By controlling both the prompt and the answer, RGA reduces the chances of AI hallucinations.

 The generated answer is then streamed back to the search interface where it appears on the search results page.